Ulta Beauty, Inc. (NASDAQ:ULTA) Shares Bought by Kentucky Retirement Systems

 Insiders Place Their Bets

-In other news, Director George R. Mrkonic, Jr. sold 476 shares of the business’s stock in a transaction dated Monday, June 13th.
-The stock was sold at an average price of $391.84, for a total value of $186,515.84.
-Following the transaction, the director now directly owns 2,393 shares of the company’s stock, valued at approximately $937,673.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Ulta Beauty news, Director George R. Mrkonic, Jr. sold 476 shares of the business’s stock in a transaction that occurred on Monday, June 13th.
-The stock was sold at an average price of $391.84, for a total transaction of $186,515.84.
-Following the completion of the sale, the director now directly owns 2,393 shares of the company’s stock, valued at approximately $937,673.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, COO Kecia Steelman sold 13,199 shares of the business’s stock in a transaction that occurred on Friday, June 3rd.
-The stock was sold at an average price of $405.02, for a total value of $5,345,858.98.
-Following the sale, the chief operating officer now directly owns 16,627 shares of the company’s stock, valued at $6,734,267.54.
+In other Ulta Beauty news, Director George R. Mrkonic, Jr. sold 476 shares of Ulta Beauty stock in a transaction that occurred on Monday, June 13th.
+The shares were sold at an average price of $391.84, for a total value of $186,515.84.
+Following the completion of the sale, the director now owns 2,393 shares of the company’s stock, valued at approximately $937,673.12.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other news, COO Kecia Steelman sold 13,199 shares of the company’s stock in a transaction dated Friday, June 3rd.
+The shares were sold at an average price of $405.02, for a total transaction of $5,345,858.98.
+Following the sale, the chief operating officer now directly owns 16,627 shares in the company, valued at approximately $6,734,267.54.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director George R. Mrkonic, Jr. sold 476 shares of the company’s stock in a transaction dated Monday, June 13th.
+The shares were sold at an average price of $391.84, for a total transaction of $186,515.84.
+Following the sale, the director now owns 2,393 shares in the company, valued at $937,673.12.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 46,207 shares of company stock valued at $19,411,502.
-2.00% of the stock is currently owned by company insiders.
+Insiders sold 46,207 shares of company stock worth $19,411,502 over the last three months.
+Company insiders own 2.00% of the company’s stock.

 Ulta Beauty Profile